azeiber/mathPrograms/README.md

 # mathPrograms
-Simple programs to help solve common problems in math
+Simple programs to help solve common problems in math that can be used in many different classes and occasions